playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 > What's my data's "shape"?

-# The importance of Consistency in provided data
+# The Importance of Consistency in Provided Data

 The idea of a data's "shape" is that two pieces of data share enough related data to be considered "similar" in "shape".